2018

 ● Monday, 3-26-2018: Over the weekend, two lawyers declined Donald Trump’s invitation to join his legal defense team, citing potential conflicts of interest.
 In response, Trump commented, possibly meant as a snub to lawyers, that it won’t be hard for him to find lawyers because “fame and fortune [here, in the form of representing Donald Trump] will never be turned down by a lawyer.”
 But two lawyers just did, because of professional ethics.
 Perhaps Trump should be a little more lawyer-like and think before he speaks.

-● Friday, 3-30-2018: On Tuesday of this week, I drove to Fresno in a smaller than usual rental car.
+● Friday, 3-30-2018: On Tuesday of this week, I drove to Fresno in a smaller-than-usual rental car.
 The next morning, I woke up with severe pain in my hips and thighs, and nausea.
 I took two tablets of Aleve (a NSAID), and I forced myself to go to work (I had two depositions that day).
 The symptoms were gone in about an hour’s time.
 I feel as if I’ve dodged another bullet.

 ● I think many people worship God on the same basis on which they play the lottery: it’s a long shot; but if it pays off, it’s worth it.